tii-qfoundry/klab/readme.md

 ## 3. Installation

-klab is distributed as a KLayout Salt package (.kip).
+klab is distributed as a KLayout Salt package (.kip) [Not yet, for now clone the repo and link to it in the salt folder]

 1. **Download**: Get the latest klab-vx.x.x.kip file
 2. **Open KLayout**: Launch your KLayout application